sirarsalih/ariot2016/README.md

 <h1>Arctic IoT Challenge 2016</h1>

 <h2>Raiders of the Lost Pi</h2>
+Welcome to our drone/RasPi repo.
+Our front-end repo is at: https://github.com/magnusbae/raider-cc-ui
 <h3>The Concept</h3>

 In a tunnel or a mine shaft, an accident can potentially cause very dangerous situations and even fatalities.
 The time from a collision to the situation is under control is critical.
 The first thing an accident responder team will have to do is map out the situation.
 In a tunnel, gases and fire can prevent a team from going into the tunnel.
 Dangerous gases from a fire can behave differently in a tunnel because of chemical properties, some rising and others sinking.